slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 <img src="../images/features.png" alt="features"/>

 As part of the customizations, a `Headline` and `Subhead` can be shown at the top of the screen.
-Additionally, up to three `Feature images` can be displayed on the screen, each containing the image itself, accompanying `Caption text` to display under each image, as well as `Image alt text` text.
+Additionally, up to three `Feature image`s can be displayed on the screen, each containing the image itself, accompanying `Caption text` to display under each image, as well as `Image alt text` text.
+We recommend configuring all three `Feature images` for the best user experience.

 <hr>